billmal071/ml-app/README.md

 4. Run test against docker and kubernetes:  `./make_prediction.sh`
 5. Upload docker image to Docker Hub:  `./upload_docker.sh`

-### Kubernetes Steps
+## Kubernetes Steps

-* Setup and Configure Docker locally
+### Setup and Configure Docker locally

+1. create a virtual environment by running `make setup`
+2. then run `make install` to install the required things
+3. run `make lint` to check Dockerfile
+4. run `make build-app` to containerize the app
+5. run `./run_docker.sh` to run the docker image
+6. finally run `./make_prediction.sh` to query the app in the container

-* Setup and Configure Kubernetes locally
+### Setup and Configure Kubernetes locally

+1. You can install k3s from rancher or use minikube
+2. The steps are provided in the run_kubernetes.sh script

-* Create Flask app in Container
+### Create Flask app in Container

+1. run `make build-app` to containerize the app
+2. run `./run_docker.sh` to run the docker image

-* Run via kubectl
+### Run via kubectl

+1. do `chmod +x run_kubernetes.sh` to make it executable
+2. then `./run_kubernetes.sh` to run the script
+3. finally run `./make_prediction.sh` to query the app in the kubernetes environment

 ## Files Explained